 - The mortgage doesn’t support your rental business

 You can only deduct mortgage interest for loans used in your rental business, not your personal residence.
-The IRS could ask for records showing how the loan was used and will be displeased if you haven’t followed their strict rules about how the money needs to be traced.
-Use rental property bookkeeping software to keep track of all your expenses so you can stay organized at tax time and have records of all tax deductions at the ready in case you need them.
+The IRS could ask for records showing how the loan was used and will need to see if you followed their strict rules about how the money needs to be traced.
+Use rental property bookkeeping software to keep track of all your rental expenses so you can stay organized at tax time and have records of all tax deductions at the ready in case you need them.

 - You occupy part of the property